This website is best viewed on desktop!

 Alignment doesn't happen because everyone agrees.
 It happens because everyone is working from the same brief.
 Agreement without shared context is just politeness.

-If your organization is navigating change and needs shared understanding before committing resources, this is a good place to pause and get oriented.
+If your organization is navigating change and needs shared understanding before committing resources, this is a good place to get oriented before anything gets decided.

 Clarity shouldn’t live in one department.